 Golden, crumb-topped oven entrees are the quintessential image of comfort food and this one fits the picture perfectly.
 “A friend gave me the recipe,” Lisa Eldridge writes from Topeka, Kansas.
 “It’s excellent.”
 With crushed saltine crackers, squash and lots of cheese, the savory side dish is ideal for chasing chills.

 In another large bowl, combine eggs, cream, 4-1/2 cups cheese, 2 cups saltine crumbs, salt, pepper and remaining butter.
 Pour over squash mixture; stir gently to combine.
-Transfer to a greased 13-in. x 9-in. baking dish.
+Transfer to a greased 13x9-in. baking dish.

 Bake, uncovered, at 350° for 35 minutes.
 Sprinkle with remaining cheese and saltine crumbs.
 Bake 5 minutes longer or until cheese is melted and crumbs are golden brown.
 Let stand for 10 minutes before serving.
-Yield: 15 servings.